logo-left2

 This mashed potato casserole is known as Hachis Parmentier in France.
 It is French comfort food and appropriately easy to fix.
 You might find it on a bistro menu when dining in France.

-When I made it recently, my son exclaimed "oh, just like at the cantine!"
+When I made this easy beef recipe recently, my son exclaimed "oh, just like at the cantine!"
 The cantine is the French school cafeteria and apparently they serve this dish frequently.
 I suppose that is because it would be easy to make and serve in large quantities.
 Consider it for the next time you have a crowd to serve.

 Here you can find out more about the history of French fries and Augustine Parmentier, the potato pioneer, who is memorialized in this popular French dish.

-In order to stay with the theme of my site I used instant mashed potatoes to prepare this recipe.
-I was hesitant to give these a try because purée as mashed potatoes are known, enjoy somewhat of a low reputation in France, which I assumed was because a lot of French people use instant mashed potatoes.
+In order to stay with the theme of my site I used an instant mashed potatoes to prepare this mashed potato casserole.
+I was hesitant to give these a try because purée, as mashed potatoes are called here, enjoy somewhat of a low reputation in France, which I assumed was because a lot of French people use instant mashed potatoes.

 I was very pleasantly surprised with the instant mashed potatoes that I used.
 I paid extra for an organic brand that contained nothing but potatoes and rosemary extract (whatever that is!), and mixed it with water and milk, adding a little cream, salt and pepper at the end.
 Delicious.
 Perhaps not up to snuff for a turkey and gravy feast, but more than adequate for this casserole.